RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

-.. _Launch New ubuntu Instance,Install Tomcat,upgrade to-v8.0[attribute]:
+.. _Launch New ubuntu Instance, Install Tomcat, upgrade to-v8.0[attribute]:

-Scenario 9 : Create a new Ubuntu Instance,Install Tomcat and upgrade to latest version
+Scenario 9 : Create a new Ubuntu Instance, Install Tomcat and upgrade to latest version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Add Provider .
 Skip this step if Scenario6 is already executed